Organisation and Corporate Deposit Account – Terms and Conditions

 Deposits made by debit and credit cards will be credited to organisation accounts after three working days.
 Cheques will be credited after they have been cleared by our bank.

-Business accounts are provided for a period of 12 months and may be renewed subject to the agreement of the credit union.
+Organisation accounts are provided for a period of 12 months and may be renewed subject to the agreement of the credit union.

 Businesses that operate as sole traders must provide a headed letter with a written statement affirming that there are no other parties with a legitimate interest in the operation of the account.